jakeisadev/game-show-app/README.md

 I had trouble with checking for wins/losses plus re-initializing the game upon one of those cases.
 It wasn't that I didn't know which variables to call when, it was more, logically, when do I initialize what?

-For example, with re-initializing, it took me awhile to realize the best sequence to reset everyhting.
+For example, with re-initializing, it took me awhile to realize the best sequence to reset everything.
 Also, it took me quite a bit to realize that I had to add a delay at the end of the game so the animations could finish.